Marionette: Styles

-British marionettes
+British

 British marionettes are similar to German marionettes.
 The usual human form has nine strings — one string to each knee, hand and shoulder, two strings to the head and one string to the lower back.
 The control is usually the British upright control with separate leg bar.
 Optional stringing includes elbows, forehead or nose.

 Pelham Puppets are a commercially made British puppet who usually have seven strings that are attached to the legs, hands, head and back.
 The controls are usually a horizontal folding cross bar.
 Bob Pelham developed the British marionettes in 1947.